 Over 11 million people visit the Great Smoky Mountains National Park each year to enjoy some of the most spectacular scenery in the world.
-With more than 800 miles of hiking trails, you’re guaranteed to find a hike that is perfect for everyone.
+With more than 800 miles of Smoky Mountain trails, you’re guaranteed to find a hike that is perfect for everyone.
 If you want to go on a hike, you should start with some of the most popular trails in the Smoky Mountains.
 You can see the forest, a waterfall, or other natural features on any of these trails.
 Here are the 5 most popular trails in the Smoky Mountains you need to hike:

 1. Appalachian Trail

 As the nation’s longest hiking trail, the Appalachian Trail passes through 14 states.
 This iconic trail runs for 71 miles through the Great Smoky Mountains National Park, stretching from Fontana Dam to Davenport Gap.
 At 6,625 feet tall, Clingmans Dome is the highest point along the whole Appalachian Trail.
 If you plan on hiking the entire Smoky Mountain section of the Appalachian Trail, you should schedule at least seven days to make the trek.
 Of course, you can always just pass through a few scenic spots along the trail if you’re wanting to go on a shorter hike!

 The hike to Abrams Falls is another one of the most popular trails in the Smoky Mountains.
 Located along the Cades Cove Loop, Abrams Falls is a gorgeous, 20-foot-tall waterfall.
 Although it’s not a tall waterfall, the amount of water that rushes over the side is what really impresses people.
 The Abrams Falls Trail is 5.2 miles round trip and is considered moderate in difficulty.
 Please note that swimming at the base of the falls is prohibited and extremely dangerous.